RyderUnleashed/CS-221-Object-Oriented-Design-and-Programming-I/README.md

 This class will prompt the user to enter a string.
 The program will then output whether or not their inputted string contains any duplicate letters or not.

+## Lab 9 ##

+### Count Most-Occurring Letter ###

+This class will prompt the user to enter a string.
+It'll then find which letter occurs the most throughout the string and print it.

+### Halloween Candy ###

+This class will prompt the user to enter the amount of candy that they received and what kind of candies they got.
+It'll then print out the different combinations of candies they could do, avoiding duplicates unless there's explicitly multiple of that candy, i.e Candy 1: m&ms and Candy 2: m&ms.

 ## Project 2 ##

 ### Grade Point Average Computer ###